-Utilising the data from the digital elevation model, we can see that the majority of rotating storms move uphill during their lifetime.
-With the majority of storms occurring in Ticino ($\sim 60\%$ of mesocyclones are detected from the Monte Lema radar) and a southwesterly flow direction dominating here, many storms follow a northeasterly path towards the main Alpine ridge (see Fig. 5), thus moving uphill.
-As Fig. 7a shows, in the south of the Alps, up to an altitude of approximately 1500 m, the storms do not show an intensity correlation to altitude.
-Beyond that, a higher altitude negatively impacts the upper potential of intensity metrics such as rotational velocity and vorticity, here shown by the decreasing trend in the 95th percentile.
-The same effect can be seen to the north of the Alps, however at a lower altitude.
-With the storm tracks being more parallel to the Alps (see Fig. 5), fewer storms move uphill and encounter higher altitudes.
+- 320 Utilizing the data from the digital elevation model, we can see that the majority of rotating storms move uphill during their lifetime.
+With the majority of storms occurring in Ticino (~ 60 % of mesocyclones are detected from Lema radar) and a Southwesterly flow direction dominating here, many storms follow a Northeasterly path towards the main Alpine ridge (see Fig. 5), thus moving uphill.
+Up As Fig. 7 a) shows, in the South of the Alps, up to an altitude of approximately 1500 m, the storms do not show intensity correlation to the altitude.
+Beyond that, higher altitude negatively impacts the upper potential of intensity - 325 metrics such as rotational velocity , vorticity, and vorticity, here shown by the decreasing trend in the 95th percentile.
+The same effect can be seen to the North of the Alps, however at a lower altitude.
+With the storm tracks being more parallel to the Alps (see Fig. 5), less storms move uphill and encounter higher altitudes.
 In both cases the lowering in intensity is mirrored by a lowering in case numbers with altitude.
-Similar trends can be observed for vertical extent and maximum reflectivity (not shown).
-Storms with weak rotation occur throughout the entire domain and dominate the intensity distribution; however with increasing altitude the upper percentiles decrease, indicating a limit to the potential rotational intensity a storm can achieve in this environment.
-As the number distribution with altitude shows, the majority of storms are detected in lower-altitude regions.
-This concentration in relatively flat areas within the Prealpine region, such as the larger valleys and lakes, is also shown in Fig. 3.
-At high altitudes beyond 1500 m a.s.l. the terrain becomes increasingly complex with steep slopes and rapid altitude changes.
-We hypothesise that this could impact the low-level dynamics of a supercell, disturbing the generation of vorticity at the outflow boundary and its advection back into the storm in the inflow.
+Similar trends can be observed for vertical extent and maximum reflectivity .
+Figure 7 shows this relationship for rotational velocity and vorticity.
+The (not shown).
+At any given location weaker rotation can occur - and dominates the intensity distribution, however with increasing altitude the upper percentiles decrease, indicating a limit to the potential rotational intensity a storm can achieve in this environment.
+As the number distribution with altitude shows, the majority of storms are detected in lower altitude regions.
+This concentration in relatively flat areas within the Prealpine region, such as the larger valleys and lakes, as we can see is also shown in Fig. 3.
+At high altitudes beyond 1500 m ASL the terrain becomes increasingly complex with steep slopes and rapid altitude changes.
+We hypothesize that this could impact the - 335 low-level dynamics of a supercell, disturbing the generation of vorticity at the outflow boundary and its advection back into the storm in the inflow.

 As the quality index also decreases over the main Alpine ridge, the probability of underestimating mesocyclone occurrence here also rises.
-However, as shown in Enno et al. (2020) and MeteoSwiss (2016), the overall thunderstorm frequency, derived from radar-independent lightning data, also decreases significantly here, indicating that we are observing a true trend and not a limitation of the radar network.
+However, as shown in Enno et al. (2020) and MeteoSwiss (2016), the overall thunderstorm frequency, derived